zhch2000/BackendAssignment/README.md

 3. Clone this repository under your GOPATH

-Step to test this assignment:
+Step to build and test this assignment:

-1. Build exe
+1. enter the assignment root folder which includes main.go as current working folder.

+2. Build exe, run the follow from command line, it should build an exe file such as BackendAssignment.exe in windows

-Go build
+go build

-2. Run from main.go
+3. Run from main.go with 3 JSON input strings, run the following from command line

 go run main.go "{\"action\":\"jump\", \"time\":100}" "{\"action\":\"run\", \"time\":75}" "{\"action\":\"jump\",\"time\":200}"

-First getStats Call returns:
+4. The results looks like the follow.
+The output sequence for addAction may be different since those are concurrent calls First getStats Call returns:
 []
 Inside addAction => Parsed Input JSON String: {"action":"run", "time":75}.
 Action: run, Time: 75